UditAnand85/Task0_Primetrade.ai/README.md

 ## Insights

-All detailed insights, analysis, and strategy recommendations are available in the **Insights PDF file** included in this project.
+All detailed insights, analysis, and strategy recommendations are available in the "Trading Behaviour Analysis Report" included in this project.